 Instant Off: Turns off instantly.
 4 Second Delay: Turns off after a 4 second delay.
-If momentary press of button, the system will go into Suspend Mode.
-Press again to take system out of Suspend Mode.

 Resume by Ring: This option is used to set the remote ring in feature.
 The default is Enabled.

 Enabled: The system can use remote ring-in to wake the system up.
 Disabled: The system cannot use remote ring in to wake system up.